danieldupriest/raviolink/README.md

 ## Current Features

+-   Support for persistent and temporary on-disk sqlite databases, as well as in-memory
 -   Shorten long URLs
 -   Share plain text or source code with syntax highlighting
 -   Share images, which are displayed, or files, which can be downloaded